Best StrawPoll Alternatives (2026)

 When You Should Not Overthink It

-If you need a quick vote for your Discord server, StrawPoll is the right tool.
+If you need a quick vote for your Discord server, StrawPoll is the right tool, and I still reach for it myself.
 If you are collecting internal team feedback, Google Forms does the job.
 Not every poll needs infrastructure behind it.

 Which Tool Fits Your Use Case?